daveworth/not-so-secret-sauce/README.md

 To decide if a contribution belongs here, or in a blog post, or in a private document there are a few questions to be asked:

-Does the content give Highgroove, or a contributor's employer/company, a business advantage over other companies or does the content simply make the life of a developer or other developer better?
+Does the content give Big Nerd Ranch, or a contributor's employer/company, a business advantage over other companies or does the content simply make the life of a developer or other developer better?
 In the prior case add the documentation to the intranet to keep business rolling.
 In the latter case add